 Can I Make Chocolate Fudge Cupcakes?

 Sure !
-I think it will fill 12 cupcake liners, more or less.
-Bake for 18 minutes.
+It will fill 12 cupcake liners, more or less.
+Bake at 350 F for 12 minutes.

 Store this cake at room temperature, loosely covered and frosted.
 It will be okay for about 2 days before it will begin to dry out.
 You can also freeze the cake before frosting it for months.